Yodel (company): History

 Home Delivery Network operated as the logistics division of The Very Group, until it demerged in June 2008.
 It was formed by the merger of Business Express and Reality, the former Littlewoods and Shop Direct delivery companies respectively.
-Yodel has sorting hubs at Shaw, Hatfield and Wednesbury, and over 45 delivery depots across the UK.
+Yodel has distribution hubs in Hertfordshire and the West Midlands, and over 45 delivery depots across the UK.

 In December 2011, the London Evening Standard carried a story on reports of packages from Yodel being lost or not delivered on time for Christmas.
 Yodel said that there had been a great increase in December deliveries over the previous two years and that Yodel had delivered over twenty million packages that month, with 999 out of 1000 being delivered on time.

 In March 2012, the BBC's Watchdog consumer programme broadcast a segment highly critical of Yodel.
 In January 2014, Yodel was voted as the worst delivery service in the United Kingdom for the second consecutive year.
 BBC Watchdog says that it continued to regularly receive reports of bad service after the re branding to Yodel.

 In January 2014, Yodel was named the "worst parcel delivery firm" in a poll by MoneySavingExpert.com, of 9,000 people, with 78% of customers rating their experience negatively.
 Despite this, Yodel continues to be the delivery company of choice for many major retailers in the United Kingdom, largely due to the company's low prices.

 The company apologised in November 2015, after one of the firm's couriers had left a parcel on the roof of a customer's home.
 In February 2016, Yodel was featured in a Dispatches investigation, which aired on Channel 4.
 The investigation was entitled Where's My Missing Mail?.
 The programme sent an undercover reporter to work at Yodel’s Shaw depot as a sorter.
 The investigation highlighted how parcels had been thrown onto conveyor belts and even thrown between staff members.

-In May 2019, Yodel announced it would spend £15.2m on its fleet, to reduce the environmental impact of its delivery operations.
+In June 2023, in order to reduce the environmental impact of its delivery operations, Yodel invested £14.5m on its fleet, consisting of 45 new DAF XF 450 tractor units and 120 new solar powered double-decker trailers.

+In February 2024, Yodel was saved from collapse by being taken over by YDLGP, a new company supported by Solano Partners and rival logistics firm Shift.
+The consortium had been talking to Yodel since mid 2023.

+In May 2024, Yodel announced the proposal to close the Shaw national distribution hub.
+Following a consultation period, the site officially closed in July 2024.

+In April 2025, Yodel's parent company, Judge Logistics, was announced as acquired by Polish logistics firm InPost for £106 million.
+However, the deal was subsequently paused following a High Court order amid an ongoing shareholder dispute.